diastremskii/last-fm-bot/README.md

 ![Last.fm bot](http://i.imgur.com/mkgor1u.png)

 A telegram bot to interact with Last.fm.
-Created using telegraf framework+telegraf+flow.
+Created using telegraf framework+telegraf-flow.
 Bot can provide a lot of information about artists, albums, tracks, tags and can be used as handy music browser.

 Two types of storage supported: in-memory and Redis.